cwi-dis/cwipc/readme.md

 After installation you have a set of command line utilities that you can use from the shell (or Windows command prompt) and a set of APIs that you can use in your C programs, C++ programs, Python programs or C#/Unity projects.

+### Setting up your cameras

+Initial documentation on setting up your cameras can be found in [Setting up your cameras](doc/registration.md).

 ### Command line

 Better documentation will be forthcoming.
 For now: run the program with `--help` argument.
 The main programs are: